tessercat/pbx-docs/django/intercom.md

 and the Extension model
-provides a `get_action` method that returns the Extension's subclassed Action object.
+provides a `get_action` method that returns the Extension's subclassed Action object by comparing Extension attributes against enumerated Action subclasses.

 Dialplan handlers
-process an action object's dialplan template with data from subclasssed object's fields.
+process an Action object's dialplan template with data from the object's fields.

 The intercom app implements
 only one Action subclass, the Bridge.

-(Eventually I'd like to add
+Eventually I might add
 apps/Actions to handle
 Conference,
 Record,
 Playback
-and VoiceMail
+and Voicemail
 (and maybe IVR)
 diaplan actions/applications
-as well.)
+as well.

 OutboundExtensions are
 a combined extension/action